Do you really need professional editing?

 - Take the next steps with support materials that illuminate your path toward publication.

 When you’re eager to see your book in print, it’s tempting to look for an editor who can promise your manuscript back in a week.
 Buyer beware: Do the math.
 If an editor promises to turn your manuscript around in little more than the time it takes to read your book, you should wonder how much critical judgment is actually being applied.

 If you’re getting an edit that will involve multiple editing rounds, you’ll need to consider your own revision time as part of the total.
 Your edit will come back with many comments, questions, and opportunities for revision and improvement.
-If you’re a slow, methodical writer, there’s no reason to expect you’ll dash off the revisions from your edit in a week or two.
-Give yourself plenty of time.
+If you’re a slow, methodical writer, there’s no reason to expect you’ll dash off the revisions in a week or two.
 I recommend one to two months for revisions between editing rounds, and many authors prefer more.

 How much does editing cost?

 The cost of your project depends on the type of editing your manuscript needs.
 During your initial consultation, I’ll look over your manuscript as a whole, edit a small sample at the line editing level, and we’ll talk about your goals for the book.
 I charge by the word, so once we determine the level of editing your manuscript needs, you’ll know exactly how much the final edit will cost.
 My starting rates are shown on my Services & Rates page.

 Many editors who work with other types of editing than fiction charge more than editors who work strictly with self-publishers.
 The rates provided by the Editorial Freelancers Assocation rate chart include data based on much slower, more technically demanding types of editing than the typical novel.
 You can get a good feel for a realistic indie publishing budget based in this infographic on the costs of self-publishing from Reedsy.